Shinichi Ito: 500cc/MotoGP World Championship

-His value as a development rider already recognised by Honda, in 1996 Ito moved from the Honda 500 V4 to their newly developed 500 cc V-twin Honda NSR500V in the World Championship.
+Ito's value as a development rider already recognised by Honda, in 1996 Ito moved from the Honda 500 V4 to their newly developed 500 cc V-twin Honda NSR500V in the World Championship.
 The V2 was underpowered compared to the V4 and Ito's best result was 6th at Catalunya.
 He was however regularly bringing the new bike home in the points, scoring in 12 of the 15 races.
 He finished in 12th place in what was to be his last full season in the Championship.
 In the Suzuka 8 Hour qualified 2nd and finished 11th partnered by Satoshi Tsujimoto.

 Ito returned to domestic racing, this time in the Japanese Superbike Championship on board a Honda RC45 and was one of the top riders in the series, winning the title in 1998 and finishing every other year in the Top five.
 He also took his debut win at the Suzuka 8 Hour in 1997 partnered by Tohru Ukawa.
 This duo repeated the feat in 1998 from pole position.
 They again took pole position in 1999, but were to retire after 146 laps.
 During this time, Ito had numerous more wild card rides in both the 500 cc World Championship and the World Superbike Championship, his best result being an impressive 7th place on a Honda 500 V4 at Suzuka in 1999.

 In 2000, Ito was recruited by Kanemoto Racing, who had been contracted by the Bridgestone tyre company to conduct tyre testing for the company's foray into World Championship 500 cc racing.
 Alongside fellow Japanese rider Nobuatsu Aoki, Ito was responsible for the testing and development of Bridgestone tyres on Honda NSR500 machines.
 In the Suzuka 8 Hour he qualified 5th and finished 8th in the race on a Honda VTR1000SPW, this time running in a three-man team with Tadayuki Okada and Alex Barros.

 Now one of the most experienced and respected top level development riders, Ito was given a Honda RC211V for the inaugural round of the new four-stroke MotoGP series at Suzuka.
 He qualified in 3rd (0.2 seconds behind polesitter Valentino Rossi) and crossed the line in 4th.
 He made another wild card appearance at the penultimate round in Australia, this time with the Kanemoto Racing team on an NSR500 two-stroke machine testing Bridgestone tyres.
 He qualified 13th but retired midway through the race.
 In the Japanese Superbike Championship he made just one appearance in the domestic series scoring a 4th at Suzuka.